Schr\"odinger equations with smooth measure potential and general measure data: Preliminary results

 Let $\TT$ be the topology generated by the metric on $E$.
-By $\TT_f$ we denote the smallest topology on $E$ for which all excessive functions are continuous.
-This topology is called in the literature the fine topology.
+By $\TT_f$ we denote the smallest topology on $E$ for which all excessive functions (with respect to $\mathbb X$) are continuous.
+This topology is called in the literature the {\em fine topology} (with respect to $\mathbb X$).
 By \cite[Section II.4]{BG}, $\TT\subset \TT_f$ and $A$ is a finely open set if and only if for every $x\in A$ there exists $D\in\BB^n(E)$ such that $D\subset A$ and

 In other words, starting from $x\in A$, the process $X$ spends some nonzero time in $A$ until it exits $A$.
 Observe that each polar set is finely closed.
 By \cite[Theorem II.4.8]{BG}, $f\in \BB^n(E)$ is finely continuous if and only if the process $f(X)$ is right-continuous under the measure $P_x$ for every $x\in E$.